bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a BASH shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) on an Ubuntu 16.04 64-bit server with a single command.
+`bbb-install.sh` is a BASH shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) with a single command in about 15 minutes.

-For example, to install BigBlueButton 2.0 on a server, login to the server and run the following command as root:
+For example, to install BigBlueButton 2.0 on an Ubuntu 16.04 64-bit server, login to the server and run the following command as root:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
 ~~~

 This will download the `bbb-install.sh` script and execute it with the parameter `-v xenial-200`.
-This parameter instructs it to install BigBlueButton 2.0 on a Xenial (Ubuntu 16.04) server.

-The command should finish in about 15 minutes (depending on the speed of the server), after which you'll have BigBlueButton 2.0 installed and ready for testing.

 If the server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before users can access it.